parallelvirtualcluster/docs/docs/architecture/georedundancy.md

 ## Multi-Cluster Georedundancy

-Starting with PVC version 0.9.103, PVC now supports online VM snapshot transfers between clusters.
+Starting with PVC version 0.9.103, the system now supports online VM snapshot transfers between clusters.
 This can help enable a second georedundancy mode, leveraging a full cluster in two sites, between which important VMs replicate.
 In addition, this design can be used with higher-layer abstractions like service-level redundancy to ensure the optimal operation of services even if an entire cluster becomes unavailable.
 Service-level redundancy between two clusters is not addressed here.

-Multi-cluster redundancy eliminates most of the caveats of single-cluster georedundancy, but introduces several additional caveats regarding promotion of VMs between clusters.
+Multi-cluster redundancy eliminates most of the caveats of single-cluster georedundancy while permitting single-instance VMs to be safely replicated for hot availability, but introduces several additional caveats regarding promotion of VMs between clusters that must be considered before and during failure events.

 ### No Failover Automation